genestack/user-tutorials/source/tutorials/Microbiome_analysis/microbiome-analysis.rst

           The PCoA takes uses a different approach, the one based on the distance between data points.
 First, the PCoA projects the distances into Euclidean space in a larger number of dimensions (we need n-1 dimensions for n data points).
-PCoA puts the fisrt point at the origin, the second one along the first axis, then adds the third one so that the distance to the first two is correct (it means adding the second axis) ans so on, until all the points are added.
+PCoA puts the first point at the origin, the second one along the first axis, then adds the third one so that the distance to the first two is correct (it means adding the second axis) and so on, until all the points are added.
 To get back to two dimensions, we apply a PCA on the newly constructed points and capture the largest amount of variation from the n-1 dimensional space.

-!!!

 Congratulations!
 You've just gone through the entire tutorial!